-Russian Journalist Ivan Golunov Is Freed, As Drug Charges Are Dropped
+Russian Journalist Ivan Golunov Is Freed; Ministry Orders Inquiry Into Drug Charges

 Waiting for Golunov: pic.twitter.com/epx2cbvt7g— Meduza in English (@meduza_en) June 11, 2019

 The criminal case against Golunov had several irregularities.
-During his detention, reports emerged that police officers had beaten Golunov while in custody.
-And via his employer, he said the "evidence" that was allegedly gathered from his apartment — including various drugs and weight scales — had actually been planted there.
+During Golunov's detention, reports emerged that police officers had beaten him.
+And via his employer, Golunov said the "evidence" purportedly gathered from his apartment — including various drugs and weight scales — had actually been planted there.

-Explaining the decision to release Golunov, Minister of Internal Affairs Vladimir Kolokoltsev said, according to state-run Tass media, that Golunov would be released "for lack of evidence proving his involvement in the crime in question."
+Explaining the decision to release Golunov, Minister of Internal Affairs Vladimir Kolokoltsev said that he would be freed "for lack of evidence proving his involvement in the crime in question," according to state-run Tass media.

 The official announcement also said an internal investigation will be conducted into the police officers who detained the journalist.
 Those officers have now been suspended from their official duties, Kolokoltsev said.